SpecFlowOSS/SpecFlow/docs/Installation/Installation.md

 * [Cucumber (Gherkin) Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) - for editing feature files
 * [.NET Core Test Explore](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) - for executing scenarios

-### Rider

-We currently don't have our own extension for Rider.

-For creating new projects, we recommend to use our [.NET templates](../Installation/Project-and-Item-Templates.html#creating-a-new-project-from-the-template).

-If you are interested in one, please up-vote this [feature-request](https://support.specflow.org/hc/en-us/community/posts/360012011397--SpecFlow-Rider-IDE-Support)

 ## Project Setup

 The generator and runtime are usually installed together for each project.
 To install the NuGet packages: